nojronatron/nojronatron.github.io/continuing-education/dotnet-aspire-learnings.md

 Aspire Use Pitch:

 - Easy to start: OSS, Templates, Components
-- Easy to build: Service discovere, developer dashboard, logs, metrics, distributed traces by adding an Aspire project.
+- Easy to build: Service discovery, developer dashboard, logs, metrics, distributed traces, all just by adding an Aspire project.
 - Easy to deploy: Single command run, App topology in C#, Cloud deployment support.

 Aspire supports other language projects too!

-Add Aspire To An App Overview
+Add Aspire To An App:

 1. Have an existing app.
 2. Add an Aspire AppHost project.